VinceKalloe/.dotfiles/README.md

 # dotfiles
-dotfiles for use with stow
+dotfiles for using with stow